Buyers Guides CPUs

 MPI_APNX V1 + 4070 Ti SUPER Ryzen 7 9800X3D

 Unsurprisingly, the AMD Ryzen 7 9800X3D appears again in one of our buyer’s guide roundups.
 Because of its unrivalled performance, the Ryzen 7 9800X3D is our go-to recommendation for a gaming PC build.
 The 3D V-Cache is what makes the 9800X3D so strong.
 This cache acts as blazing-fast storage for the CPU, allowing the processor to read, write, and execute instructions incredibly quickly.
-This means it thrives in games where there are many instructions all at once.
+This means it thrives in games with numerous instructions to conduct simultaneously.

 Regarding the specs, the AMD Ryzen 7 9800X3D features eight cores and sixteen threads, which is ample for gaming.
-Its core count does mean it’s not that strong of a competitor within threaded workloads, but we imagine the vast majority of 5070 Ti users will likely be gaming moreover building a workstation PC.
+Its core count means it’s not a strong competitor in threaded workloads, but we imagine the vast majority of 5070 Ti users will likely be gaming or building a workstation PC.
 The boost clock maxes out at 5.2GHz, which is ideal for gaming, but enthusiasts can also push this further with some overclocking, a first for the 3D V-Cache SKUs.

 Key SpecsAMD Ryzen 7 9800X3D